aubhall/cmdlinehere/README.md

 cmdline.zip - is the orginal archive you would download pad_file.* - the htm and xml are what you needed for Simtel back in the day.
 Setup.exe - the original installer file

+Planned update to this is when I locate the orginal Inno Setup file for the installer.